mr-saoirse/funkyprompt/README.md

 ### Databases

-We leave heavily on postgres because its the old-fashioned boring choice and its a one-stop shop for data modalities we care about.
+We lean heavily on postgres because its the old-fashioned boring choice and its a one-stop shop for data modalities we care about.
 An embedded option is also implemented that uses a combination of DuckDB, LanceDB and Redis.
 This is very useful for trying things out locally.
 Postgres is easy to setup locally so that is still recommended because its a solution that ages a little better given the maturity and supporting tools Postgres offers.

 ----------